New to Netflix: ‘Death to 2020’ Review

 While disappointing, it is not terrible in my opinion.
 If anything, the acting from the cast truly makes the film, which is a shame because typically it’s Charlie Brooker’s writing and stories that are most memorable.
-But the star studded cast do make up for a truly unoriginal premise and manage to make it a bit entertaining.
+But the star-studded cast does make up for a truly unoriginal premise and manages to make it a bit entertaining.
 Leslie Jones’ character had me dying pretty much anytime she was on screen, which is no surprise because she is an absolutely underrated comedian.
 And as stated before, Cristin Milioti’s “Karen” character is beyond creepy.

-So I recommend checking it out for a quick laugh but do not go into with any great expectations.
+So I recommend checking it out for a quick laugh but do not go into it with any great expectations.
 Maybe puff some loud and kick back for something that doesn’t demand you take it too seriously.
-And be sure to stick around during the credits for a bit of an interesting wrap up to the film.
+And be sure to stick around during the credits for a bit of an interesting wrap-up to the film.